What is Form I-485 for Adjustment of Status?

 Lawfully USCIS Case Tracker provides personalized prediction for the Green Card application processing time based on the AI machine learning algorithm.
 Download and try Lawfully USCIS Case Tracker app to get real-time updates and the expected USCIS decision date.

 V. Will the 90-day rule apply to Adjustment of Status applicants?

-Yes.
+Yes, the 90-day rule will apply.
 In most cases where the marriage-based Green Card applicant is eligible for a Green Card, but holds a temporary single intent visa, then the 90-day rule will still apply.
-As mentioned in our 90-day rule section, this rule is a guideline for USCIS to determine whether or not a nonimmigrant of lawful status may have misrepresented their intentions when applying for their temporary visa.
+As mentioned in our 90-day rule section, the 90-day rule is a guideline for USCIS to determine whether or not a nonimmigrant of lawful status may have misrepresented their intentions when applying for their temporary visa.
 Some temporary visas are a single intent visa, which cannot be used to permanently immigrate and relocate to the United States.
 If the marriage-based Green Card applicant possesses a temporary visa that does not have dual intent, allowing for immigration to the United States, then the applicant should closely pay attention to the 90-day rule.

 VI.
 What is the process for Adjustment of Status?